nosoop/SM-TFCustomAttributeStarterPack/README.md

 ## Dependencies

 This project uses a bunch of external tooling.
 Not all plugins use every dependency.
-To run the plugins from this project, you will need the compiled releases of the following:
+To run every single plugin from this project, you will need the compiled releases of the
+following:

 - [TF2 Custom Attributes][custattr]:  the core plugin, keeps track of equipment and their associated key / value "attribute" pairs
 - [TF2Attributes][tf2attributes]:  interoperation with game attributes
-	- This previously required [@nosoop's fork of the project][], but all of the functionality has been merged upstream.
-- [DHooks with detour support][dynhooks]:  engine-level hooks
-	- The current stable version of SourceMod (1.11 or newer) now comes with this preinstalled.
-	You only need to download this separately if you are using 1.10.
 - [Custom Status HUD][]:  unified HUD library for drawing text elements on-screen
 - [TF2 Max Speed Detour][maxspeed-ext]:  allows plugins to transform player maximum speed before application